 “It takes a village to manage a website now,” says Ashley Krauss, product manager at Brightspot.
 “Websites used to be an afterthought.
 But now you need a website, and collaboration is part of almost every website that we’ve worked on.”

-The Brightspot team developed its content business platform with the biggest teams in mind, but you don’t need a 500-person newsroom to see that these collaborative authoring tools provide excellent functionality to any website.
+Brightspot CMS was developed with the biggest teams in mind, but you don’t need a 500-person newsroom to see that these collaborative authoring tools provide excellent functionality to any website.